 If you want to highlight dates that occur in the next N days with conditional formatting, you can do so with a formula that uses the TODAY function with AND.
 This is a great way to visually flag things like expiration dates, deadlines, upcoming...

-How to generate an expiration date in the future, how to calculate "days remaining", and how to highlight rows that are expired or expiring soon with conditional formatting.
+How to generate an expiration date in the future, how to calculate "days remaining", and how to highlight dates that are expired or expiring soon with conditional formatting...

 Excel Formula Training